Jon Berti Player Props: Marlins vs. Angels

-Jon Berti -- with a slugging percentage of .275 in his past 10 games, including no homers) -- will be in action for the Miami Marlins versus the Los Angeles Angels, with Shohei Ohtani on the mound, on May 27 at 10:07 PM ET.
+The Miami Marlins, including Jon Berti (.256 slugging percentage in past 10 games, including no homers), battle starter Patrick Sandoval and the Los Angeles Angels at Angel Stadium of Anaheim, Sunday at 4:07 PM ET.

 Jon Berti Game Info & Props vs. the Angels